little9/trusty/README.md

 t.create_aptrust_bags('./path/to/files')
 ```

 This will create a single bag for each file in the root directory that you provide.
-The bag
+Each bag
-include the entire directory struture for the file in the data/ folder of the bag.
+includes the entire directory struture for the file in the data/ folder of the bag.
 If you provided a folder like ``` /Users/jamie/Desktop/files ``` the files in the data folder would include Users and the other subdirectories.

-After creation bags will be moved to storage location that is set in the settings.yaml file.
+After creation the bags will be moved to storage location that is set in the settings.yaml file.

 # Running tests: